pezkuwichain/pezkuwi-sdk/substrate/bin/utils/subkey/README.md

 you will use the key.

-The **SS58 address** (or **Public Address**) of a new account is a representation of the public keys of an account for a given network (for instance Kusama or Polkadot).
+The **SS58 address** (or **Public Address**) of a new account is a representation of the public keys of an account for a given network (for instance Kusama or Pezkuwi).

 You can read more about the [SS58 format in the Substrate Docs](https://docs.substrate.io/reference/address-formats/) and see the list of reserved prefixes in the [SS58 Registry](https://github.com/paritytech/ss58-registry).